cshapard26/ECE1181/_pages/Lab6/Lab6.md

 ```

 ## Step 3
-**In your lab report, describe how your algorithm works, line by line for the code you wrote.**
+**In your lab report, describe line-by-line how your algorithm works for the code you wrote.**

 ## Step 4
 Screenshot at least 3 different tests that showcase your program working.
 Include various upper and lower case mixtures of your first name, last name, and student ID. **Include the screenshots in your lab report.**